 These capabilities are possible because Azure NetApp Files is based on NetApp® ONTAP® all-flash systems running within Azure data center environment – as an Azure Native service.
 The result is an ideal database storage technology that can be provisioned and consumed just like other Azure storage options.
 See Azure NetApp Files documentation for more information on how to deploy and access Azure NetApp Files NFS volumes.
 See Oracle on Azure Deployment Best Practice Guide Using Azure NetApp Files for best practice recommendations for operating an Oracle database on Azure NetApp Files.

 Licensing Oracle Database & software on Azure

 Microsoft Azure is an authorized cloud environment for running Oracle Database.
 The Oracle Core Factor table is not applicable when licensing Oracle databases in the cloud.
 Instead, when using VMs with Hyper-Threading Technology enabled for Enterprise Edition databases, count two vCPUs as equivalent to one Oracle Processor license if hyperthreading is enabled (as stated in the policy document).
-The policy details can be found here.
+The policy details can be found at Licensing Oracle Software in the Cloud Computing Environment.
 Oracle databases generally require higher memory and IO.
 For this reason, Memory Optimized VMs are recommended for these workloads.
 To optimize your workloads further, Constrained Core vCPUs are recommended for Oracle Database workloads that require high memory, storage, and I/O bandwidth, but not a high core count.